 Reed's vivacious "Pursuit of Peace" has a straight-forward melody on top of an intricate bass line, creating a contrapuntal effect with plenty of soul.
 McBride's beautiful waltz tribute to the late pianist James Williams, "Uncle James," features an impressive melodic turn from Wilson on soprano saxophone.
 "Stick & Move" is a barn-burner of a blues ripe with juicy blowing.
 The go-for-broke attitude here is a highlight of the session.

 McBride closes the disc with bow in hand on the standard "Where Are You?," done as a lovely duet with reed; a quiet close to a disc of utmost sophistication and virtuosity.

-Christian McBride: bass; Carl Allen: drums; Eric Scott Reed: piano; Steve Wilson: alto saxophone, soprano saxophone; Warren Wolf, Jr.: vibes.
+Christian McBride: bass; Carl Allen: drums; Eric Scott Reed: piano; Steve Wilson: sax; Warren Wolf, Jr.: vibes.